The Top 100 Foods High In Polyphenols

 With ginger, it seems that people either love it or hate it.

-Dried ginger has a pale yellow appearance with a strong and spicy aroma.
-The taste follows a similar pattern, and it has a strong, spicy and somewhat warming flavor.
+Dried ginger boasts a pale yellow appearance with a strong and spicy aroma.
+Its taste mirrors this, with a strong, spicy and warming flavor.

-Chemically, ginger is very high in caffeic acid, and it contains the compound ‘gingerol’, which belongs to a class of polyphenols known as hydroxyphenylpropenes (47).
+Chemically, ginger is rich in caffeic acid and contains gingerol, a compound belonging to a class of polyphenols known as hydroxyphenylpropenes (47).

-Notably, gingerols appear to exhibit anticancer and anti-inflammatory effects in the body (48).
+Notably, research suggests that gingerols possess anticancer and anti-inflammatory activity (48).

 38. Wholegrain Hard Wheat Flour (201 mg per 100g)

-Wholegrain hard wheat flour contains a reasonable amount of polyphenols, and these include phenolic acids and alkylphenols (49).
+Wholegrain hard wheat flour contains a considerable amount of polyphenols, and these include phenolic acids and alkylphenols (49).

 Picture of Flavonol-rich Prunes (Dried Plums).